hantsy/spring-reactive-sample/docs/data-neo4j-auditing.md

 > Note : in the real world applications, you can retrieve the current user from current SecurityContextHolder.

-Do  not forget to add a `@EnableReactiveNeo4jAuditing`  annotation on the `@Configuration` class to enable the data auditing.
+Do not forget to add a `@EnableReactiveNeo4jAuditing`  annotation on the `@Configuration` class to activate the data auditing feature.

 ```java
 @Configuration(proxyBeanMethods = false)